 This tale has that Amicus style they became famous for with some impressively atmospheric scenes and a very creepy cat with some strange influence.

-Terror Over Hollywood: Carla Hayes (Beverly Adams) is a young and eager Hollywood starlet struggling to become known.
-Sharing an apartment with another actress, Carla purposely sabotages her room mate’s date with a known Hollywood producer and takes her place instead.
-At dinner, Carla gets to meet people that can make her famous as she starts to sell herself in order to become a known actress.
+Carla Hayes (Beverly Adams) is a young and eager Hollywood starlet struggling to become known.
+Sharing an apartment with another actress, Carla purposely sabotages her roommate’s date with a known Hollywood producer and takes her place instead.
+At dinner, Carla gets to meet the very people who can make her famous, she starts to sell herself in order to become a known actress.
 She eventually lands a part in a movie but her backstabbing ways end up coming back to haunt her as she learns her cast and crew in the film are not quite what they seem.

 A nice little story about betrayal and greed.
 Not what I would call scary at all but still a story with a nice unexpected reveal.

-A nice tale, but doesn’t really offer any surprises or scares as its made quite clear exactly what is going on quite early on.
+A nice little tale, but it doesn’t really offer any surprises or scares.
+It’s made very clear exactly what is going on early on.

-Great performances from both Jack Palance and Peter Cushing and brilliantly shot with a creepy and story as the truth behind Lancelot Canning’s impressive Poe collection is revealed.
-For me, the best of the stories in this one.
+This tale features great performances from both Jack Palance and Peter Cushing.
+Brilliantly shot with a creepy story, as the truth behind Lancelot Canning’s impressive Poe collection is revealed.
+For me, the best of the stories in this film.

 An improvement over their first effort with some good stories.
 Torture Garden is a fun romp with a few good twists and turns along the way coupled with great performances from Peter Cushing and Burgess Meredith.
-The 70s are next as Amicus welcome in a new decade of anthology horror.
+The seventies are next as Amicus ushers in a new decade of anthology horror.

 Inspector Holloway (John Bennett) from Scotland Yard is called to a house to investigate the disappearance of its newest tenant, film star Paul Henderson.
 During the investigation, Inspector Holloway discovers more of the house’s history and talks to an estate agent (John Bryans) who tells Holloway about some of its previous tenants.

-Method For Murder: Charles Hillyer (Denholm Elliott) a writer of horror stories, moves into the house with his wife Alice Hillyer (Joanna Dunham).
-While staying in the house, Charles starts to have visions of Dominic (Tom Adams), the main character from the book he is writing.
-Dominic is written as a psychopathic murderer and the visions Charles has begin to get more intense and scary the more he writes the book.
-The visions eventually start to turn him insane and drive him to seek a psychiatrist for help.
-But is Dominic real or is Charles just losing the plot?
+Charles Hillyer (Denholm Elliott) a writer of horror stories, moves into the house with his wife Alice Hillyer (Joanna Dunham).
+While staying in the house, Charles starts to have visions of Dominic (Tom Adams), the main character from the book he is currently writing.
+Dominic is written as a psychopathic murderer and the visions Charles suffers begin to get more intense and scary the more Charles writes the book.
+The visions eventually start to turn him insane and drives Charles to seek a psychiatrist for help.
+Is Dominic real or is Charles just losing the plot?

 Really creepy and tense with a brilliant performance from Denholm Elliott.
-This story really hits home what Amicus were great at and why they became so good at this genre of film and stories with intriguing twists.
+This story really nails in place what Amicus were great at and why they became so good at this genre of film and stories with intriguing twists.

-Waxworks: Philip Grayson (Peter Cushing) a lonely widower visits a macabre horror themed waxwork museum run by a mysterious proprietor (Wolfe Morris).
-While looking at the various wax models, Philip recognises one of the figures as a his wife who died.
+Philip Grayson (Peter Cushing) visits a macabre horror-themed waxwork museum run by a mysterious proprietor (Wolfe Morris).
+While looking at the various wax models, Philip recognises one of the figures as a woman he once loved.
 Philip’s friend, Neville Rogers (Joss Ackland) turns up at the house for a surprise visit.
-Philip takes Neville to the wax museum where Neville notices the wax work of what appears to be Philip’s dead wife.
-Neville leaves the next day while Philip goes back to the wax museum once more, here he finds Neville staring at the enigmatic wax work.
-They both agree never to go back to the museum and part ways but Neville eventually tells Philip he just can not leave and feels he needs to go back to the wax work museum again.
+Philip takes Neville to the wax museum where Neville also notices the waxwork of what appears to be the woman they both had a romantic involvement with.
+Neville says that he is leaving the next day, while Philip goes back to the wax museum once more, here he finds Neville staring at the enigmatic waxwork.
+They both agree never to go back to the museum and part ways but Neville eventually tells Philip he just can’t leave and feels he needs to go back to the waxwork museum again.
 Philip rushes to the museum and discovers a disturbing sight just in time for the proprietor to explain what has been going on.

-Sweets to the Sweet: John Reid (Christopher Lee) moved into the house with his overtly shy daughter Jane (Chloe Franks).
-John is a single parent after his wife died and needs somebody to take care of his daughter while he is away working.
-He hires Ann Norton (Nyree Dawn Porter) an ex school teacher to home school and care for Jane.
-Ann and Jane don’t really hit it off as Jane does not trust Ann at all and is scared of fire but she slowly opens up to An and even eventually even overcomes her fear or fire.
-John has always made sure Jane lead a sheltered life, no toys no friends and she is never allowed to leave the house.
+John Reid (Christopher Lee) moves into the house with his overly shy daughter Jane (Chloe Franks).
+John is a single parent after his wife died and he needs somebody to take care of his daughter while he is away working.
+He hires Ann Norton (Nyree Dawn Porter) an ex-school teacher to homeschool and care for Jane.
+Ann and Jane don’t really hit it off as Jane does not trust her new teacher at all.
+It is revealed that Jane is scared of fire and she slowly opens up to Ann and even eventually overcomes her fear of fire.
+John has always made sure Jane lead a sheltered life, no toys, no friends and she is never allowed to leave the house.
 Jane’s confidence grows and grows with the help of Ann and we learn that Jane is not quite as sweet and innocent as she seems to be.
-She’s a little too much like her mother…which is not necessarily a good thing at all.
+She’s a little too much like her mother… which is not necessarily a good thing at all.

-The Cloak: We finally learn what happened to the missing actor, Paul Henderson (Jon Pertwee) that started this whole film.
-Paul moves into the house while working on a new vampire film being shot near by.
-Paul is an arrogant actor who demands perfection and is upset at his costume for his new film, so he goes out and buys a cloak from a peculiar shopkeeper; Theo von Hartmann (Geoffrey Bayldon) to use as his film character’s costume instead.
+We finally learn what happened to the missing actor, Paul Henderson (Jon Pertwee) that started this whole film.
+Paul moves into the house while working on a new vampire film being shot nearby.
+Paul is an arrogant actor who demands perfection and is upset at his costume for his new film, so he goes out and buys a cloak from a peculiar shopkeeper, Theo von Hartmann (Geoffrey Bayldon), to use for his film character’s costume instead.
 Whenever Paul wears the cloak, he feels a strange chill and begins to notice strange occurrences like not having a reflection when he looks in a mirror.
 It seems this cloak is a little more than just a simple costume piece, as Paul’s co-star Carla Lynde (Ingrid Pitt) soon discovers.

-Good little vampire story that has a few laughs along the way, there are even a few tongue in cheek jokes at the expense of Amicus’ rivals, Hammer Films and in particular Christopher Lee.
+A good little vampire story that has a few chuckles along the way.
+There are even a couple of tongue-in-cheek jokes at the expense of Amicus’ rivals, Hammer Films and in particular Christopher Lee.
 More funny than scary, but still a good story worth watching.